arrested-developer/testing-mongo-with-tape/README.md

 You'll notice in `tests/queries.test.js` that the first test doesn't actually test anything.
 Tape runs tests in series, so it will (very helpfully) wait for each test to be resolved before moving to the next one.
-When we're dealing with async tests this is very important, as we could easily end up in the situation where one set of database tests is still running while another one starts.
+We use this first test to tear down any data in the test database, then rebuild it using our predefined dummy data.

 The most crucial part of getting async tests to work nicely is to know that they run in series, and then to control when each test ends.
 In the setup test, we